-- SCWORX CORP.
-(Exact Nai me of Registrant as Specified in Its Charter) (Sta Inco 47-5412331 (I.R.S.
-Employer Identification No.) (Add ress, including zip code, and telepho 590 Madison Avenue, 21st Floor New York, New York 10022 (212) 739-7825 One number, including area code, of registrant's p orincipal executive offices) Securities re egistered pursuant to Section 12(b) of the Act: Title of each class Name of ea ach exchange on which registered Common s stock, par value \$0.001 per share Th e Nasdaq Capital Market Securities regis stered pursuant to Section 12(g) of the Act: None Indicate by check mark if the re gistrant is a well-known seasoned issu uer, as defined in Rule 405 of the Securities Act.
-Yes s □ No ⊠ Indicate by check mark if the re gistrant is not required to file reports p pursuant to Section 13 or Section 15(d) of the Act.
-Y 'es □No ⊠ ecurities Exchange Act of 1934 during the preceding h filing requirements for the past 90 days.
-Yes ⊠ No nically every Interactive Data File required to be subshorter period that the registrant was required to subshorter ubmitted pursuant to Rule 405 of Regulation S-T (§ mit such files).
-Yes \boxtimes No \square smaller reporting company, or an emerging growth ng growth company" in Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company y, indicate by check mark if the registr bursuant to Section 13(a) of the Excha riod for complying with any new or revised financial and attestation to its management's assessment of the 7262(b)) by the registered public accounting firm the the effectiveness of its internal control over financial that prepared or issued its audit report. \Box uant to Section 12(b) of the Act, indially issued financial statements. □ icate by check mark whether the financial statemer nts of the registrant included in the filing reflect the er any of those error corrections are a uring the relevant recovery period pur- ncentive-based-compensation received by any of the Indicate by check mark whether the registrant is a shell company (as o defined in Rule 12b-2 of the Securities Exchange Ac ct).
-Yes □ No ⊠ gate market value of the registrant's C mmon Stock on that date, as reported ant was approximately \$.6 million, based on the last The number of shares outstanding ng of the registrant's common stock as s of March 30, 2023 was13,021,741.
+(Exact Nar ne of Registrant as Specified in Its Charter) Delaware 47-5412331 (State or Other Jurisdiction of (I.R.S.
+Employer Incorporation or Organization) Identification No.) (Address, including zin code, and telepho 100 S Ashley Dr, Suite 100 Tampa, FL 33602 (212) 739-7825 ne number, including area code, of registrant's principal executive offices) egistered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common stock, par value \$0.001 per share The Nasdaq Capital Market tered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pr ursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 le such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square nically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ norter period that the registrant was required to submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated company.
+See the definitions of "large accelerated filer," "accelerated fi filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the registra accounting standards provided pursuant to Section 13(a) of the Exchan ant has elected not to use the extended transition period for complying with any new or revised financial age Act. \square and attestation to its management's assessment of the effectiveness of its internal control over financial $7262(b)$) by the registered public accounting firm that prepared or issued its audit report. \Box If securities are registered pursuant to Section 12(b) of the Act, indicorrection of an error to previously issued financial statements. \Box cate by check mark whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those error corrections are registrant's executive officers during the relevant recovery period pursu restatements that required a recovery analysis of incentive-based-compensation received by any of the uant to $\S~240.10D-1(b)$. \square Indicate by check mark whether the registrant is a shell company (as de- efined in Rule 12b-2 of the Securities Exchange Act).
+Yes □ No ⊠ As of June 30, 2023, the aggregate market value of the registrant's C reported trading price of the Common Stock on that date, as reported or Common Stock held by non-affiliates of the registrant was approximately \$6.4 million, based on the last n the Nasdaq Capital Market.
+The number of shares outstanding of the registrant's common stock as of September 23, 2024 was 1,599,367.

 SCWORX CORP.

-ANNUAL

-REPORT ON FORM 10-K

-FOR THE YEAR ENDED DECEMBER 31, 2022

-TABLE OF CONTENTS
+ANNUAL REPORT ON FORM 10-K FOR THE YEAR ENDED DECEMBER 31, 2023 TABLE OF CONTENTS